C.I.H. Explained

 Constant Image Height is a 2 part process - "Scaling and Optics".
 Here is how it works.

 PART TWO is the optical stretching of the image to restore the image geometry.
 The anamorphic lens sits in the light path of the projector and optically stretches the light beam by a factor of 33% (1.33x for video and 2x for film) in the horizontal direction.
-This takes the 1.78:1 ratio of the 16:9 display and Horizontally Expands it by 1.33:1 resulting in an image with an aspect ratio of 2.37:1.
+This takes the 1.78:1 ratio or 16:9 display and Horizontally Expands it by 1.33:1x resulting in an image with an aspect ratio of 2.37:1.
 This process therefore restores the geometry of the electronically "scaled" image, resulting in a full height, but now much wider "scope" image.

 SUBTITLE POSITIONING & CIH